Sri-chaitra/Face-Recognition-using-PCA-and-RNN/README.md

+Face Recognition using PCA, LDA, and MLP Classifier

 This project implements a face recognition pipeline that:
 Extracts features from grayscale face images using Principal Component Analysis (PCA) (Eigenfaces) Applies Linear Discriminant Analysis (LDA) for dimensionality reduction